 For almost 20 years, the Jewish Federation of Greater Seattle has had an important partnership with two communities in southern Israel, Kiryat Malachi and Hof Ashkelon.

-We work as part of the Partnership2Gether (Israel, Seattle, Phoenix and Tucson) Partnership to bring volunteers together from these Jewish communities with the people of Kiryat Malachi and Hof Ashkelon to help develop and support one of Israel’s most economically challenged regions.
+We work to bring volunteers together from these Jewish communities with the people of Kiryat Malachi and Hof Ashkelon to help develop and support one of Israel’s most economically challenged regions.
 Learn more about the specific projects we support.
-Partnership2Gether is one of more than 46 partnerships developed by the Jewish Agency For Israel to help world Jewish communities connect to Israelis as partners working together and not in the traditional donor-recipient model.

-Adisa Ayaso Tassma, a community leader in Kiryat Malachi, will be in the Seattle area January 24-26, 2014 to share her unparalleled story of courage and survival.
+Adisa Ayaso Tassma, a community leader in Kiryat Malachi, visited the Seattle area in January 2014 to share her unparalleled story of courage and survival.

 Her story is compelling.
 Born in Ethiopia, Adisa was only 3 when her family set off on Operation Moses, a journey to Israel.
 During a grueling three-month trek across Sudan's desert, she lost 11 siblings and other relatives along the way.